Dracaena (Dragon Tree): Planting, Cultivation, and Care

 → Discover our wide range of houseplants.

-→ While many books on houseplants exist, we highly recommend THE bible on the subject: The Encyclopaedia of Houseplants by Solène Moutardier, published by Ulmer.
+→ Many books on houseplants exist, but we recommend THE bible on the subject: The Encyclopaedia of Houseplants by Solène Moutardier, published by Ulmer.

 Frequently asked questions

-The leaves of a dracaena turn yellow and fall for several reasons.
+The leaves of a dracaena turn yellow and fall off for several reasons.
 Watering is often the cause.
-Excess water can cause the roots to rot, preventing the plant from absorbing nutrients properly.
-Conversely, lack of water causes water stress and drying of the leaves.
-It's important to water when the soil is dry on the surface and to ensure the pot has good drainage.
+Excess water can cause the roots to rot, which prevents the plant from absorbing nutrients properly.
+Conversely, a lack of water leads to water stress and the drying out of the leaves.
+It is important to water when the soil is dry on the surface and to ensure the pot has good drainage.

 Light also plays a role.
 Too much direct sunlight can scorch the leaves, while insufficient light slows growth and weakens the plant.
-It's best to place the dracaena in a bright spot without direct sunlight.
+It is best to place the dracaena in a bright spot without direct sunlight.

-Temperature fluctuations and draughts can also cause leaf drop.
+Temperature fluctuations and drafts can also cause leaf drop.
 A stable temperature of around 18 to 24 degrees is ideal.

-The build-up of mineral salts due to hard water or excessive fertiliser can also be a factor in yellowing foliage.
-Occasionally flushing the soil with soft water helps prevent this issue.
+The accumulation of mineral salts due to hard water or excessive fertiliser can also be a factor in the yellowing of the foliage.
+Occasionally rinsing the potting soil with soft water helps avoid this problem.

 Comments